Barrometer/EIE2-C89-Compiler/README.md

 This repo contains an updated and modified version of a coursework project to make a C-89 to MIPs 1 compiler.
 The specification for this can be found at https://github.com/LangProc/langproc-2017-cw .
 This coursework was finished over the course of eight weeks, and was coded by myself and my partner, Kyzarok.

+TODO:
+Tidy code
+Delete old / useless comments, add new ones where needed Move debug printing to an optional toggle at command line Fix case when all registers are reserved

 Readme from that project follows

 This repo is for the Language Processors 2018 Compiler Project for Team KELP, consisting of Kai Lawrence and Edward Pickup